 For all of the data presented in this article, we have looked at cars that:

-- are well established (have been rented out on Car Next Door for at least 6 months)
+- have been rented out on Car Next Door for at least one month

 Top earning car types

 We have not seen any trends towards particular makes or models.

 Median monthly earnings by car type

 Aside from car type, there are several other factors that impact on earnings.
 The relevant combination of these factors will have a big impact on your car’s earning potential.

 Due to the consistent high demand for vans, these factors have less impact on van earnings than they do on car and ute earnings.
 For all the graphs below, we’ve presented the data separately for vans to provide a more accurate picture of how the various factors impact on median earnings across the Car Next Door fleet.

 Availability is the number 1 factor impacting on earnings.
 There is a definite trend between availability and earnings.
 The more available your car is, the more bookings it will get and the more money it will earn.